 What is cryptocurrency?

 It uses cryptography to secure and verify transactions as well as to control the creation of new units of a particular cryptocurrency.
 Essentially, cryptocurrencies are limited entries in a database that no one can change unless specific conditions are fulfilled.
-Technically, they are the bunch of numbers (0s and 1s) stored on a bunch of computers around the world.
+Technically, they are a bunch of numbers (0s and 1s) stored on a bunch of computers around the world.

 Restricted entries are published into a database, but it’s a special type of database that is shared by a peer-to-peer network.
 For example, when you send some Cryptocurrency to your friend Raju, you’re creating and sending a restricted entry into the network.
 The network makes sure that you haven’t not the same entry twice; it does this with no central server or authority.
 Following the same example, the network is making sure that you didn’t try to send your friend Raju and your other friend Sita the same Cryptocurrency.

 The peer-to-peer network solves the “double-spend” problem (you are sending the same Cryptocurrency to two people) in most cases by having every peer have a complete record of the history of all the entries made within the network.
 The entire history gives the balance of every account including yours.
-The innovation of cryptocurrency is to achieve agreement on what the history is without a central server or authority.
+The innovation of cryptocurrency is to achieve agreement on what history is without a central server or authority.

 Digital Currencies & Cryptocurrencies